Ervin-Thorpe/Ervin-Thorpe/README.md

 <h3>Business-Grade IT Simulations Portfolio:</h3>

 - <b>⭐ 4-Part Comprehensive Project with End-to-End IT Helpdesk Deployment and Administration on Microsoft Azure: </b>
-  - This project showcases the End-to-End of my progression in deploying a ticketing system using an osTicket open-source on a Windows 10 Virtual Machine in Microsoft Azure, along with use cases for managing and resolving tickets.
+  - End-to-End of my progression in deploying a ticketing system using an osTicket open-source on a Windows 10 Virtual Machine in Microsoft Azure, along with use cases for managing and resolving tickets.
   - [Project Link: 4-Part Project of creating and using our own Ticketing System in the Cloud](https://github.com/Ervin-Thorpe/Helpdesk-Ticketing-System)
   - [Link to Website](https://www.ervintechsupport.com/)
 - <b>⭐ 4-Part Comprehensive Project of setting up an in-depth Active Directory using Windows Virtual Machines on Microsoft Azure:</b>